 The Seas with Nemo & Friends

 You start by riding the actual ride.
-You get into a giant clam shell and tag along as Marlin and Dory look for Nemo.
-During the ride you’ll visit all of the Ocean characters from Finding Nemo.
+For this you will board a giant clam shell and tag along as Marlin and Dory look for Nemo.
+During the ride you’ll visit all of the the different characters from Finding Nemo.

 When you get off the ride you’ll find yourself in “The Seas” which is a very large aquarium.
+In fact it used to hold the record for the world’s largest salt water tank.
+Although it lost that record in 2005.
+The aquarium is also home to more then 6,000 sea creatures.
 There are two floors of exhibits and viewing locations where you can watch and learn about many different animals that are found in the ocean.

 Before you leave The Seas with Nemo & Friends be sure to see the show Turtle Talk with Crush.
-This is a fun interactive show where kids are actually able to talk and interact with Crush.
+This is actually a very cool show.
+It is a chance for kids to not only see Crush, but they have the opportunity to actually talk and interact with him.

 Living with the Land (Inside of The Land Pavilion)